 A Digital Miracle

 When people look at a chip package like this, they see an object about the size of a cracker.
 However, inside the package, the chip may be larger or smaller than a postage stamp, but the active area on the chip is significantly thinner.
-The transistor layer combined with all the metal interconnection layers and the top power layer is 10,000 nanometers deep (nm) on average.
+The transistor layer, the metal interconnection layers and the top (or bottom) power layer all combined are approximately 10,000 nanometers (nm) deep.
 A postage stamp is about 150,000 nm.
 See

 microcontroller and